 Things to look for before your MOT

-It’s good practice to check some of the areas of your car before your assessment.
-This can often mean the difference between your vehicle failing initially or not.
+It’s good practice to check some important areas of your car before your assessment.
+This can often mean the difference between your vehicle failing and passing.

-All lights need to be in good working order for your vehicle to be road worthy.
+All lights need to be in good working order for your vehicle to be roadworthy.
 This is easy to check before the day of your inspection.
-Simply check your headlights, high beam, brake lights and any other exterior lights you may have.
+Simply inspect your headlights, high beam, brake lights and any other exterior lights you may have.

 If you have lights that require replacing before your inspection, let us know and we can book you in before your assessment to have this fixed.